 You are allowed to withdraw from a course within the first 10 days of a term without grade responsibility.
 After the first 10 days of a term, withdrawing from a course with grade responsibility ("Drop F") will be considered after consulting with your teacher, parent/guardian, and counselor.
-A Drop F will result in an F being recorded on your transcript.
-If you wish to drop a course with a grade of "W" instead of an "F" after the first 10 days of a term, you must initiate a meeting with your counselor, teacher, and administrator to demonstrate extenuating circumstances that affect your ability to pass the class.
+Be aware that a Drop F will result in an F being recorded on your transcript.
+If you wish to drop a course with a grade of "W" instead of an "F" after the first 10 days of a term, make an appointment with your counselor to discuss the extenuating circumstances that affect your ability to pass the class.
 Please refer to Bend-La Pine Schools Administrative Regulation IKA-AR, Grades and Credit, for the full text of the district policy regarding dropped classes.

 Once you have selected a set of courses, you are expected to remain in them for the duration of the class term.
-Be sure to carefully read all class descriptions in this guide and ask your parent or guardian, teachers, and counselor for any needed clarification to make sure you don't find yourself in the wrong class next year.
+That means you want to choose the right classes for you.
+Be sure to carefully read all class descriptions in this guide, and ask your parent or guardian, teachers, and counselor about anything you don't understand.